 For accurate pathogen detection, assays need to be able to detect very low amounts of genetic material.
 This has been especially true with SARS-CoV-2 where early detection and diagnosis is important. qPCR instruments need to therefore be able to detect these low amounts of viral RNA.
-When tested, the Cielo was able to detect as little as 0.625 copies of RNA per uL of sample meaning it can be used for reliable and rapid detection of SARS-CoV-2.
+When tested, the Cielo was able to detect as little as 0.625 copies of RNA per uL of sample (Figure 1.)
+The Cielo can be used for reliable and rapid detection of SARS-CoV-2.

 The Cielo is a qPCR system with advanced and high-performance optical technology allowing for high-quality data generation.
 Boasting broad-spectrum detection capability, exceptional specificity and precision, and faster run times, the Cielo consistently provides reproducible qPCR data which makes it a superior choice for use in pathogen detection.

 Being able to look for multiple pathogens within one sample is very important.
 Having the ability to evaluate an internal control and the suspected pathogen is crucial for the accuracy and reliability of the assay.
 There are many cases where multiple pathogens need to be tested for at the same time.
 In water or food samples where a number of potential pathogens are commonly evaluated in routine tests or during a suspected contamination incident, the ability to detect multiple pathogens is key.
 In the case of pathogenic diagnostics of patients, sample size is often limited and the exact pathogen causing disease may not be clear.
 Therefore, being able to test each sample for a variety of potential pathogens is essential.